dansimau/config-tracker/README.md

 	cd /usr/local
 	git clone git://github.com/dansimau/config-tracker.git config-tracker

-### Configure and install
+### Configure

+Edit the configuration file to review the defaults and change the email address that notifications will be sent to:

+	vim /usr/local/config-tracker/config-tracker.conf

 Optionally configure the files that are being tracked:

 	vim /usr/local/config-tracker/include.conf

+### Install

-Run `init` to initialise and configure the repository and install crontab entry into `/etc/cron.d`.
+Run `init` to initialise and configure the repository, install crontab entry into `/etc/cron.d` and do an initial sync and commit of all the tracked files.

 	/usr/local/config-tracker init

-### Initial run

-Do an initial `update` which will sync and commit all the tracked files:

-	/usr/local/config-tracker update

 And that's it!
 By default, an update will be run every 10 minutes from cron.

+### Testing

+Make some changes to some files and then manually run an `update` to sync and commit all the changed files:

+	/usr/local/config-tracker update

+You should receive an email with a summary of the changes:

+	To: dsimmons@squiz.co.uk
+	Subject: [config tracker] shared-php5 commit: d234d1e - etc/foo
+	Date: Fri, 12 Aug 2011 19:14:14 +0100 (BST)
+	From: root@shared-php5.squiz.co.uk (root)

+	commit d234d1eff3587bfaee20f821f6c0653ef5db7ddf
+	Author: root <root@shared-php5.(none)>
+	Date:   Fri Aug 12 19:14:14 2011 +0100

+		Auto-commit

+	diff --git a/etc/foo b/etc/foo
+	index e69de29..3e20166 100644
+	--- a/etc/foo
+	+++ b/etc/foo
+	@@ -0,0 +1 @@
+	+# changed my config file yeah

+### Editing the email

+You can change the notification email by modifying the file `contrib/post-commit`:

+	vim /usr/local/config-tracker/contrib/post-commit

+And then run an `init` to reinstall the post-commit hook (this is not harmful):

+	/usr/local/config-tracker/config-tracker init

+Have fun!

 ## Requirements